Assertions in JMeter: Response Assertion with Examples

 The response assertion lets you add pattern strings to be compared against various fields of the server response.

-For example, you send a user request to the website http://www.google.com and get the server response.
-You can use Response Assertion to verify if the server response contains expected pattern string (e.g. "OK").
+For example, you send a user request to http://www.google.com and get the server response.
+Response Assertion can verify whether the response contains an expected pattern string (e.g. “OK”).

-The Duration Assertion tests that each server response was received within a given amount of time.
-Any response that takes longer than the given number of milliseconds (specified by the user) is marked as a failed response.
+The Duration Assertion tests that each server response is received within a given amount of time.
+Any response that takes longer than the specified milliseconds is marked as failed.

 For example, a user request is sent to www.google.com by JMeter and get a response within expected time 5 ms then Test Case pass, else, test case failed.

-The Size Assertion tests that each server response contains the expected number of byte in it.
-You can specify that the size be equal to, greater than, less than, or not equal to a given number of bytes.
+The Size Assertion tests that each server response contains the expected number of bytes.
+You can specify the size as equal to, greater than, less than, or not equal to a given number of bytes.

-JMeter sends a user request to www.google.com and gets response packet with size less than expected byte 5000 bytes a test case pass.
-If else, test case failed.
+JMeter sends a user request to www.google.com and gets a response packet smaller than the expected 5000 bytes, so the test case passes; otherwise it fails.

 The XML Assertion tests that the response data consists of a formally correct XML document.